apoluektov/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-bluetooth.md

         {% include /util/screenshot.html source="/images/osx/10.9/SystemPreferencesSharing.png" %}

-    10. Click *Internet Connection* on the left, but don't check the box yet.
+    10. Click *Internet Sharing* on the left, but don't check the box yet.
 On the right, *Share your connection from:* will be *Wi-Fi* (or *Ethernet* if you have a wired connection).
 Then check the box next to *Bluetooth PAN*

         {% include /util/screenshot.html source="/images/osx/10.10/System-Preferences-Sharing-Bluetooth-PAN.png" %}

-    11. Now check the box next to *Internet Connection* on the left to enable it.
+    11. Now check the box next to *Internet Sharing* on the left to enable it.
         Read the warning and then click *Start*.

         {% include /util/screenshot.html source="/images/osx/10.9/Sharing-Internet-Connection-Warning.png" %}